FPGA-Research-Manchester/FABulous/docs/source/FPGA-to-bitstream/Yosys compilation.rst

 Yosys compilation
 =================

-Yosys is used for logic synthesis and technology mapping of the Verilog Hardware Description Language (HDL) into a JSON (for nextpnr) or BLIF (for VPR) netlist.
+Yosys is used for logic synthesis and technology mapping of the Verilog Hardware Description Language (HDL) into a JSON netlist.

 Building
 --------